All Sunday School classes meet from 9:45 to 10:45 a.m.

 COVENANT :: B237-239

-The Covenant Class consists of around 125 people.
-Our members include women, men, marrieds and singles.
+The Covenant Class consists of around 125 men and women both married and single.
 We study God’s Word and typically work through books of the Bible.
-Over the last couple of years we have covered Ruth, James, Hebrews, first and second Timothy, among others.
 We enjoy fellowship through 4X4 groups which meet on a rotating basis, occasional parties, a spring picnic, and a Christmas time brunch.
 A traditional favorite of many of our members has been an annual fall breakfast at a pavilion in the Smoky mountains.
 Even when it has been particularly cold we enjoy a roaring fire, great breakfast and teaching from God’s Word.
+This fall we will finish studying 2 Peter and then begin a study in Genesis.

 Contacts: Bobby Sherwood (670-2010), Dale Keasling (694-5454)